tcmetzger/pypresseportal/docs/usage_examples.rst

 >>> api_object = PresseportalApi(YOUR_API_KEY)
 >>> stories_with_image = api_object.get_stories(media="image", limit=10)

-Read the relevant attributes for each story, including json data about the attached media file:
+Read the relevant attributes for each story, such as ``.image`` which contains json data about image media files that are part of the story:

 >>> for story in stories_with_image:
 >>>     print(story.title)